HastiNavab/Digital-8-BIT-ALU-Design/README.md

-# Digital-8-Bit-ALU-Design
+# Digital 8-Bit ALU Design

+## Design Overview

-An 8-bit Arithmetic Logic Unit (ALU) design implemented and simulated using Digital logic simulator.
-This design includes arithmetic, logical, and shift operations with selectable operation modes for processing 8-bit data.
+This design presents the implementation and simulation of an 8-bit Arithmetic Logic Unit (ALU) using the Digital logic simulator.

+The ALU performs different arithmetic, logical, and shift operations on 8-bit input data based on selected control signals.

+## Supported Operations

+### Arithmetic Operations

+- Transfer A
+- A + 1
+- A + B + 1
+- A + B
+- A - 1

+### Logic Operations

+- A + NOT B + 1
+- A XOR B
+- A XNOR B
+- A OR B

+### Shift Operations

+- Logical Shift Right (LSHR A)
+- Logical Shift Left (LSHL A)
+- Arithmetic Shift Right (ASHR A)

+## Features

+- 8-bit data processing
+- Multiple operation modes
+- Combinational logic design
+- Arithmetic and logic operation selection
+- Digital circuit simulation
+- Hardware-oriented ALU architecture

+## Tools

+- Digital Logic Simulator

+- Multiplexers
+- Shifting circuits
+- Control selection logic